-The main player in the area of the Long-term care insurance in Germany
+The Long-term care insurance in Germany

 The Federal Ministry of Health and the Long-Term Care Directorate (LTC)